Best Cheap Car Insurance After an Accident

 Check our frequently asked questions to get the answers about choosing the best car insurance after an accident.

-Which company offers the cheapest car insurance after an accident?
+What is the cheapest car insurance company after an accident?

-How long does an accident impact my car insurance rates?
+How long does an accident affect my car insurance rates?

 Can drivers still qualify for discounts even with accidents on their records?